iaminawe/AstroNot/memory-bank/techContext.md

 ## Technical Constraints
 - **Notion API Limits**: The Notion API has rate limits and usage quotas that need to be managed.
+- **Efficient Data Syncing**: The timestamp tracking system ensures only updated content is fetched from Notion, reducing API calls and sync time.
 - **Performance**: The website needs to be optimized for performance, with fast page loads and smooth navigation transitions.
 - **Security**: The website needs to be secure, with proper authentication, authorization, and data protection measures in place.
 - **Compatibility**: The website needs to be compatible with different browsers and devices.